Eleanor Fish: Research and career

 Fish is involved with investigations into cytokines and the development of broad spectrum antiviral drugs.
 In an effort to understand rheumatoid arthritis and multiple sclerosis, Fish has investigated the immune responses that underpin autoimmunity.

 In 2003 Fish led investigations antivirals that could into the severe acute respiratory syndrome (SARS) outbreak in Toronto.
 She investigated the use of interferon-alpha (IFN-α) corticosteroids to treat patients with SARS, and showed in a clinical trial that IFN-α treatment was associated with a reduction in impaired oxygen saturation, lung abnormalities and lower levels of creatine kinase.
 IFN-α is a naturally occurring protein that is produced in response to viral infection, and has been shown to have therapeutic properties in the treatment of viral infections.
 They do this by triggering an immune response as well as inhibiting the virus from multiplying.
 The success of these clinical trials prompted her group to examine the use of IFN-α as a treatment for emerging infectious diseases, including Influenza A virus subtype H1N1.

 Fish has investigated the use of IFN-α as a treatment for ebola virus disease.
 In 2017 she led a clinical trial where she observed that patients treated with IFN-α had better outcomes than those receiving conventional treatment.
 After this study, the IFN-α developed by Fish was used to treat patients with Middle East Respiratory Syndrome (MERS).
 Fish worked with the World Health Organization to establish the effectiveness of ebola vaccines and therapeutic interventions.

 During the COVID-19 pandemic, Fish provided regular expert commentary to the media and public.
 She called for widespread testing and contact tracing to better understand the spread of the disease.
 With regards to the observation that men are more likely to die of coronavirus disease than women, Fish said that women generally have a more robust immune system, as well as better hygiene.
 Early results from China indicated that interferon treatment, similar to the approach that Fish had used for SARS and Ebola virus disease patients, was effective against coronavirus disease.
 Fish proposed that "those who are severely ill with this coronavirus should be receiving a daily dose of interferon".
-In April 2020 Fish investigated interferons as a treatment for coronavirus disease.
+In April 2020 Fish investigated interferons as a treatment for coronavirus disease, and participated as an advisor to the COVID-19 Therapeutics Task Force convened by Innovation, Science and Economic Development Canada.